jsinoimeri/SWDevProjCourse/README.md

 Prof-Student-TA:

                  Prof-Student-TA is an example of how to reduce coupling between classes.
-This repository contain three folders: Original, Event Model, and Observer.
-Each folder contains the java source code that represents a Prof, Student and TA class along with other class that may be related to the parent folder.
+This folder contain three subfolders: Original, Observer, and Event Model, as well as three UML class Diagrams for each subfolder.
+Each subfolder contains the java source code that represents a Prof, Student and TA class along with other classes that may be related to the parent folder.

+                 Original contains three source files that have high coupling among them.

+                 Observer conatins three source files that use the Observer Pattern.
+The observable is the Prof class while both the Student and TA classes implement the observer interface.

+                 Event Model contains the three source files along with two other classes that represent CourseEvent, a subclass of EventObject, and CourseListener, an interface.
+                 Both Student and TA implement CourseListener while Prof maintains a list of CourseListeners.
+                 This is an alternative to Observer Pattern, thus allowing the programmer to have more control over finding who the source is and calling the appropriate methods.